 Our growth formula

 Royal Unibrew remains committed to delivering profitable earnings growth in the coming years.
-We drive our everyday business by maximizing organic EPS growth in the long-term.
+We drive our business to maximize long-term Return on Invested Capital (ROIC) and Earnings per share (EPS).
+Organic EBIT growth is our most important short-term value driver.

 Volume growth

-Our focus on selected growth categories across geographies aims for higher organic volume growth than the underlying market growth.
-Strong multi-beverage portfolio, strong distribution power and excellent in-store execution contribute to slightly growing market shares in the markets we operate.
-Overall, we expect our markets to develop flattish in the coming years.
+Our focus on selected growth categories across geographies enables us to target higher organic volume growth than the underlying market growth.
+Our strong multi-beverage portfolio, strong distribution power and excellent in-store execution contribute to slightly growing market shares in the markets, in which we operate.
+Overall, we expect limited market growth in the coming years, with best prospects for non-alcoholic beverages.

 Value growth

-It has always been a core part of our strategy to create value through acquisitions of companies.
-We have created significant value through acquisitions over time, and the foundation for acquisitions will always be that they can be incorporated in our operating model and, likewise, that our business model enables us to extract synergies from the combination of businesses.
+It has always been a core part of our strategy to create value through acquisitions.
+We have created significant value through acquisitions over time, and the foundation for acquisitions will always be that they can be incorporated in our operating model and that our business model enables us to extract synergies from the combination of businesses.

-Timing of acquisitions is unpredictable and therefore not something that can be planned.
-Over the past couple of years, we have made several acquisitions of companies that have been on our radar for many years.
-These are as standalone units not transformative for Royal Unibrew, but in its totality they have transformed Royal Unibrew from a country-based company to a pan-Nordic company with several Western European growth opportunities.
+The timing of acquisitions is unpredictable and therefore not something that can be planned.
+Over the past couple of years, we have made several acquisitions that have been on our radar for many years.
+As standalone units, these are not transformative for Royal Unibrew but in combination with legacy business they have transformed Royal Unibrew from a country-based company to a pan-Nordic company with several Western European strongholds and growth opportunities.

 On top of this, we have made bolt-on or brands/category acquisitions to improve our market positions and likewise acquired production assets to expand production capacity and bring production closer to consumption.
 All acquisitions are expected to contribute to organic EBIT growth in the coming years.

-Our multi-beverage model is a highly cash generative business, and it provides us the ability to develop the business in line with our strategic priorities while at the same time enable us to distribute an attractive pay-out to our shareholders.
-It is our priority to create a positive total shareholder return through a combination of growing distribution (dividends and share buy-backs) and increasing share price.
-Share buy-backs will be the balancing instrument to secure that we remain financially flexible within our capital allocation policy (see page 30).
+Our multi-beverage model is highly cash generative, allowing us to develop and grow the business in alignment with our strategic priorities while delivering an attractive return to our shareholders.
+Our focus is on creating positive total shareholder returns through a combination of increased distributions (dividends and share buy-backs) and share price growth.